News/Upcoming Selected Projects Reviews & Interviews Contact Purchase

 – Lock Up Your Daughters Magazine, Glasgow

 Since early 2009, Sandra has curated Edinburgh's multimedia, multicultural, queer and trans* cabaret, Cachín Cachán Cachunga!.
 She also co-created Canada's first Silent Slam (a live, projected writing competition), and created events for entities including Cobourg's Poetry & Literary Arts Festival, and Toronto's This Ain't the Rosedale Library, The Theatre Centre, The Queen West Art Crawl and Mayworks Festival of Working People & The Arts.
-In 2003-04, Sandra took part in an exchange between Canada and Mexico to explore the nuances of translation between languages and media (Banff Centre and FONCA).
-She has also been artist-in-residence at Glasgow's Trongate 103 and GoMA.
-She is founder and member of the LGBTI Deaf and Disabled artists' collective, b)other.
+Sandra has been artist-in-residence at Canada's Banff Centre, Mexico's FONCA, and Scotland's Trongate 103 and GoMA.

-Sandra writes arts criticism and occasionally other forms of journalism.
+Sandra writes arts criticism and other forms of journalism.